TaTooKa/froth/docs/source/pages/adversaries.rst

    When a character attacks an adversary, the Difficulty is equal to the base of **10 + the adversary’s level** (+Bonuses/-Maluses that adversary might have).
 A :hoverxref:`Positive Effect <effect>` reduces the adversary’s RP.
 A :hoverxref:`Negative Effect <effect>` might mean that the adversary counterattacks and hurts the character’s RP by that amount.

    When a character is attacked, the adversary rolls (+Bonuses/-Maluses of that adversary) against a Difficulty of **10 + the character's Level** (+Bonuses/-Maluses of the character).
-Again, the difference in Effect usually translates to RP lost by one of those sides of the conflict.
+Again, the difference in Effect usually translates to RP lost by one of those sides of the conflict. **OR** the character can roll against a Difficulty set by **10 + the adversary's level** (+Bonuses/-Maluses that adversary might have).

    This means that rolls are symmetrical; The game can be "player-facing" (in which only the players roll for their characters, both to attack and defend), or it can be played as traditionally, with the GM also rolling for the Adversaries against a Difficulty set by the Character (and their level, and any other relevant mods).